Skip to content

 Dusk-Merkle

-Dusk also includes a custom, sparse Merkle tree implementation that is hash-function agnostic.
+Dusk also includes a custom, sparse Merkle tree implementation that is agnostic to the choice of hash function.
 Merkle trees are a fundamental part of many blockchains, enabling efficient and secure verification of large data structures.
 The Dusk Merkle tree is designed for flexibility and performance, given it’s used in multiple locations like the stake and transfer contract, and Citadel.

 PLONK